 A diverse range of animals call Cedar Glen home.
-Apart from our horses and beef cattle, we have a couple of house cows (often with calf at foot), pigs, sheep, turkeys, ducks, peacocks and chickens.
+Apart from our horses and beef cattle, we have pigs, some sheep, ducks, peacocks, alpacas, donkeys and chickens.

 Naturally they all need to be cared for on a daily basis, and one of the joys of a Cedar Glen stay, is getting involved in these activities.
-We milk the cow each morning and encourage you to have a go.
-Then of course there’s feeding to be done twice daily, and eggs to be collected.
-Animal feeding occurs twice daily at 8.00am and 5.00pm, and is a favourite with adults and children alike.
+We feed our lovely animals twice daily, at 8.00am and 4.00pm.
+The morning animal feed is included in your stay, if you wish you can also join us for the afternoon feeding for a small fee.
+The afternoon feeding includes the Alpacas and is a favourite with adults and children alike.

 We’ll show you how to crack an Australian stockwhip and throw a boomerang that does come back.
 This is a fun activity for all ages and a great Australian experience.

 Join us for an unforgettable guided hike to the Cedar Glen Caves.
 The adventure starts at 9.30am with a bouncy 4WD trip to the cliff base.

 From here we hike across the valley to explore 5 different caves.
 Along the way you will discover amazing flora and fauna, and see some spectacular views.

 Why not get yourself a companion of the alpaca kind an go for a guided walk around the property getting to know your new furry friend!

 If you are interested in the history of Cedar Glen and the Stephens family or Queensland house built in the early 1900 then join us for a tour of the house and surrounding grounds.

 It is with great sadness that we have to announce that as of June the 22nd 2019 our popular horse riding activity will no longer be available.
 Over the past 5 years it has become more and more difficult to obtain insurance for this activity.
 Our broker has eventually managed to find an underwriter willing to insure our horse riding activity, however the cost of the premium and excess amount are too extreme for our small business to sustain.